anfleene/reviewing-code-review/how/slide2.md

 .notes Stop early if you don’t understand something.
 If you can’t understand it as reviewer, the next casual visitor to the code definitely won’t understand it.

 !SLIDE center transition=uncover
-Don’t require perfection.
+Don’t require perfection
 -------
-.notes Law of deminishing returns
+.notes Law of diminishing returns
 .notes Code wants to be shipped

 !SLIDE bullets transition=uncover
-Don't be afraid to seak other opinions
+Don't be afraid to seek other opinions
 -------
 * [Ruby Style Guide](https://github.com/styleguide/ruby)
 * [JavaScript Style Guide](http://source.tstmedia.com/jsstyle)